 With your visas granted you’re now going to need money for flights, shipping, accommodation and everything required in building a new life in Australia.

 As a rough guide expect to pay around $5,000 to $9,000 if you want to ship the entire contents of your home although usually clients sell their possessions and look to buy new ones once they’ve found somewhere nice to live.
 Usually, what looks good in one country can look very out of place in another.
 If you choose to take this route your shipping costs will reduce to around $2,000 for the real possessions you want to ship.

 Pets can cost some serious money to relocate to Australia, although it depends on the size of the pet.
 Horses can cost up to $30,000 each whilst dogs and cats are a more realistic $900 to $1800.

 We always recommend taking a serviced apartment for the first three months whilst you and your family settle into your new life as future Australian Citizens.
 How Much Money Do I Need to Move To Australia can be greatly influenced by your choice of accommodation, even in the short to medium term.

 There are some great value serviced apartments and we’ve also linked up with some Air BnB hosts who rent out their homes on a monthly basis (or longer).
 These Air BnB hosts have been vetted to make sure all is in order and they are a great alternative to spending money on a serviced apartment as you can really start to experience life down under from the moment you arrive.

-How much money do I need to move to Australia in total?
+How much money do I need to move to Australia in total in 2019?

 Given the above and our experience of all the other little costs and charges (not forgetting flights) a good budget to have for moving to Australia from now until three months after landing is between $15,000 AUD and $30,000 AUD for a family of four.
 Single applicants expect to budget money at around $7,000 AUD to $10,000 AUD.
 It does all depend though on your individual lifestyle requirements.